U.S. Relations With Poland

 Bilateral Economic Relations

-Strong economic growth potential, a large domestic market, tariff-free access to the European Union (EU), and political stability are prime reasons that U.S. companies do business in Poland.
-Opportunities for trade and investment have attracted foreign investors into all sectors, and the United States is one of Poland's top investors.
+Strong and uninterrupted economic growth, a large domestic market, tariff-free access to the European Union (EU), political stability, and a relatively low-cost well-educated workforce are prime reasons that U.S. companies do business in Poland.
+Opportunities for trade and investment have attracted foreign investors into all sectors, and the United States is Poland's top non-EU investor.
+Poland is the leading trade partner for the United States in East Central Europe.
 As an EU member, Poland applies the EU's common external tariff to goods from other countries, including the United States.
-The United States and Poland have signed a double taxation treaty and a bilateral treaty on business and economic relations.
-The June 2012 U.S.-Poland Business Summit promoted expansion of bilateral commercial relations, provided businesses with an opportunity to present their views and concerns to the Polish and American governments, and raised public awareness of the significance of the bilateral economic relationship.
+The United States and Poland have signed a double taxation treaty, an agreement pursuant to the Foreign Account Tax Compliance Act (FATCA), and a bilateral treaty on business and economic relations which includes an investor-state dispute mechanism.
+The United States and Poland have a robust Science and Technology (S&T) relationship, and in April 2018 renewed a bilateral S&T Agreement.

 Poland's Membership in International Organizations

 Poland and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
-Poland also is an observer to the Organization of American States.
+Poland is an observer to the Organization of American States.
+Poland is serving as a non-permanent member of the UN Security Council from January 2018 through December 2019.

 Poland maintains an embassy in the United States at 2640 16th St. NW, Washington, DC 20009 (tel.
 202-234-3800).